DHTMLX/docs-todolist/docs/api/internal/getreactivestate_method.md

 ### Description

-@short: Gets an object with the reactive properties of the DataStore of To do list
+@short: Gets an object with the reactive properties of the DataStore of To Do List

 ### Usage